 Thankfully, there’s an alternative.
-Many essential oils are anti-bacterial and anti-viral.
-To make the essential oil as convenient as commercial hand sanitizers to use and apply, is a pretty simple process.
+Many essential oils are anti-bacterial, purifying, germ-destroying and/or naturally cleansing.
+To make the essential oil as convenient as commercial hand sanitizers to use and apply is a pretty simple process.

-2/3 cup aloe vera gel (get the most pure gel you can find—try a health or whole foods kind of store)
+2/3 cup aloe vera gel (get the purest gel you can find—try a health or whole foods kind of store)

 ¼ cup water